pqrs-org/Karabiner-VirtualHIDDevice-archived/README.md

 ## Caution

-macOS has an issue that macOS ignores EnableSecureEventInput for input events from VirtualHIDKeyboard.
+macOS has an issue that macOS ignores EnableSecureEventInput for input events from `post_keyboard_input_report`.
-Thus, do not use VirtualHIDKeyboard to post normal (alphabet, numbers) keyboard events in order to avoid leaking the passwords.
+Thus, use `dispatch_keyboard_event` to post keyboard events via VirtualHIDKeyboard.

-You can show InputReportCallback value by `appendix/dump_hid_report`.
+You can confirm the issue of macOS by `appendix/dump_hid_report`.

 1. `cd appendix/dump_hid_report`
 2. `make`